-APS will offer Young Investigator travel support for the 2017 meeting.
-A limited number of funding awards may be available to individuals who will be presenting poster abstracts at the meeting, May 17-20, 2017 in Pittsburgh, PA.
-Applicants may be from any research training background (basic or clinical science, psychology, medicine, or biostatistics) and may be at any level in training, including students, residents, predoctoral trainees, postdoctoral fellows, or those who have completed their postdoctoral training within the last 3 years.
+APS will offer Young Investigator travel support for the 2018 meeting.
+A limited number of funding awards may be available to individuals who will be presenting poster abstracts at the meeting, March 5-6, 2018 in Anaheim, CA. Applicants may be from any research training background (basic or clinical science, psychology, medicine, or biostatistics) and may be at any level in training, including students, residents, predoctoral trainees, postdoctoral fellows, or those who have completed their postdoctoral training within the last 3 years.
 All applicants must be APS members and must have an abstract accepted for presentation.
 Applications from nonmembers will not be considered.

 Notification of Acceptance or Rejection of Submissions

-An alphabetical list of primary authors' names will be posted on the APS web site, http://www.americanpainsociety.org in early January 2017.
+An alphabetical list of primary authors' names will be posted on the APS web site, http://www.americanpainsociety.org in mid November 2017.
 This will be an author's first opportunity to learn whether an abstract was accepted or rejected for presentation, and in what format.